 Social selling the Inbound way is an approach where you engage in ‘social’ discussions and share meaningful and helpful content.
 Embracing social selling impacts your sales, marketing, and communication.
 Let’s look at the inbound approach versus outbound.

-People flock to social media channels for answers to their challenges and solutions that fit their needs and to engage with like-minded thought leaders and peers.
-Your prospects come to you.
-This is the inbound way.
-Inbound social selling is where you meet your potential customers, engage with them, and answer their questions—frictionlessly.
 Social selling is leveraging your social network to find the right prospects and build trusted relationships.
 The traditional outbound process usually involves the classic approach of cold-calling potential customers to build new relationships and close deals.
 The inbound way warms them up first before you take it offline.
 Both approaches are practical and effective and have specific goals and benefits.
 The most significant difference is in who initiated the conversation first.

 Social selling is all about using a brand’s social media channel and your personal channel to connect with prospects and develop relationships.
 Sharing content (and not just your own but relevant 3rd party content) on social media to attract prospective customers is a step in presenting your company and brand as a trusted source.
 And trust comes before the sale.
 The approach embraces two-way communication, making it less transactional and more meaningful to your prospect.
 Here are a few social-selling best practices: